-Governor Jay Inslee, in collaboration with the Washington State Department of Health, has established a data-driven approach to reopen Washington and modify physical distancing measures through four phases.
-This approach reduces the risk of COVID-19 to Washington’s most vulnerable populations and preserves capacity in our health care system.
+Governor Jay Inslee, in collaboration with the Washington State Department of Health, has established the Safe Start Washington reopening planned approach to reopening the state.
+This approach is intended to reduce the risk of COVID-19 to Washington’s most vulnerable populations and preserves capacity in our health care system.

 An abundance of information about Safe Start and COVID-19 is available in multiple languages at www.coronavirus.wa.gov.